-The directors have prepared a cash flow forecast.
+The directors have prepared a cash flow forecast to the end of December 2020.
 Having considered all known costs, the board is of the opinion that there are sufficient funds available to continue as a going concern for the foreseeable future.
 The board is also planning to raise additional funds in due course to continue to carry out its investment strategy as opportunities arise.

-Simon Robinson Chairman 19 March 2019
+Simon Robinson Chairman 2 December 2019